plpxsk/bert-qa/README.md

-# Fine tune BERT for Q&A on laptop using Apple MLX
+# Fine tune BERT for Q&A on MacBook using Apple MLX

 Work in Progress